Helvellyn: Names and etymology

 Lower Man.
 The mountain has two tops, which used to be distinguished as Helvellyn Low Man (or Lower Man) and Helvellyn High Man (or Higher Man).
 Both are drawn and labelled on a panoramic view of the range found in Jonathan Otley's guidebook of 1823.

 Striding Edge.
 An edge in mountain place-names is a steep escarpment, on either one side or (as here) on both sides.
 The first reference to Striding Edge was by Walter Scott in 1805 as Striden-edge.
 A map of 1823 called it Strathon Edge.
 It is possible that "Striding Edge" has replaced an earlier name, now lost.

 Swirral Edge may be either "The precipitous ridge that causes giddiness" or "The precipitous ridge where the wind or snow swirls around."
 An edge is a steep escarpment, as above.
 Swirrel, a dialect variation of "swirl" has two possible explanations.
-It can be used to mean "giddiness, vertigo", but it can also be used of a place in the mountains where wind or snow swirls around.
+It can be used to mean "giddiness, vertigo", but it can be used of a place in the mountains where wind or snow swirls around.